Results for 'pō'

 I will be very sad.

-Tomorrow we are going to Rangi's home.
+Tomorrow we are going to Pita's home.

 I karapoti haere mātou i te whare.